minlew/minlew/README.md

 # Welcome to My Github profile!

-I'm a data analyst with a growing passion for data-driven insights and storytelling through data visualization.
+I'm a Data Scientist with a strong focus on building predictive models that solve real-world problems.

 ## About Me